-ICT Based Computer Training for the Students with Visual Impairment:
+ICT Based Computer Training for Children with disabilities

 To open the gateway to Information, Communication, and Technology for the students with visual impairment in Humla, the concept of this project has been designed and being implemented.

-The ICT Training is principally designed and implemented to educate/train the blind and partially sighted students in both basic and intermediate and practical and theoretical skills/knowledge to use the computer independently.
+The ICT Training is principally designed and implemented to educate/train the blind and partially sighted students and students with physical disabilities in both basic and intermediate and practical and theoretical skills/knowledge to use the computer independently.

 The first and only special ICT-based computer training for school-level students with visual impairment in Nepal has been launched by Head Nepal in Simikot Humla.
-The training was formally inaugurated on the 26th of August 2013 in an especial ceremony organized by Head Nepal.
-The chief guest of the ceremony, Mr. Bam Bahadur K. C., the Assistant Chief District Officer inaugurated the training formally by uncovering the curtain on the monitor of all computers that are set up in the class and starting the screen reader and typing some words on a computer with the help of screen reader software.
+The training was formally inaugurated on the 26th of August 2013 in an especial ceremony organized by Head Nepal, by uncovering the curtain on the monitor of all computers that are set up in the class and starting the screen reader and typing some words on a computer with the help of screen reader software.

 Concept of ICT Based Computer Training: